Image

-Violent Crimes Lawyer Richland County, IL — if you’re dealing with an arrest or active investigation, you need clear answers and immediate action.
+Violent Crimes Lawyer Richland County, IL — facing arrest or an investigation means you need answers and action right away.
 Our violent crimes lawyers in Richland County, IL represent individuals accused of using or threatening force and work to protect your freedom, record, and future from the start.
-At Combs Waterkotte, our Richland County, IL criminal defense team acts quickly to begin building your defense as soon as you call.
+At Combs Waterkotte, our Richland County, IL criminal defense team responds immediately and starts building your defense the moment you call.

 At a Glance: Violent Crime Cases in Richland County, IL